zgramming/Attendance-Application-Google-Map/README.md

 # API

-If you interested with the API in this application and want custom the API with yours , you can follow this <a href="https://github.com/zgramming/API.Absensi-Online">link</a>
+If you interested with the API in this application and want custom the API with yours , you can follow this <a href="https://github.com/zgramming/API.Absensi-Online"><b>Link<b/></a>

+# Issues

+Please file any issues, bugs or feature request as an issue on <a href="https://github.com/zgramming/Attendance-Application-Google-Map/issues"><b> Github </b></a>

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.